odoo/documentation/crm/leads/generate/import.rst

 How to import contacts to the CRM?
 ==================================

-In Odoo CRM, you can import a database of potential customers, for instance for a cold emailing or cold calling campaign, through a CSV file.
+In Twenty20 CRM, you can import a database of potential customers, for instance for a cold emailing or cold calling campaign, through a CSV file.
 You may be wondering if the best option is to import your contacts as leads or opportunities.
 It depends on your business specificities and